alexhernandezgarcia/alexhernandezgarcia.github.io/slides/pasteur-visit-jun25.md

 --

-.conclusion[Generative flow networks (GFlowNets) address these challenges.]
+.conclusion[Generative flow networks (GFlowNets) were designed to address these challenges.]

 ---